Shrewsbury Town travel to St James Park on Tuesday night to take on Exeter City in the Sky Bet League One. Kick-off is at 7:45pm.

 Record league defeat: 0-9 on two occasions.
 0-9 vs Notts County, Division Three South, 16th October 1948.

 0-9 vs Northampton, Division Three South, 12th April 1958.

 Highest league finish: 8th League One, 2010/2011.
 (Equalling the club’s highest ever post-war league position).

 One to watch: Sam Nombe

-23-year-old forward Sam Nombe is Exeter’s top scorer across all competions this season with four goals and three assists to his name so far.
+Striker Sam Nombe is on 13 goals this season, with 11 of those coming in the league and two in the Carabao Cup.
 Nombe joined Exeter from League One side Milton Keynes Dons in July 2021.
-Last season, he grabbed 10 goals for his side, eight of which were in the league as Exeter gained automatic promotion finishing in 2nd place.
+Last season, he grabbed 10 goals for the Grecians, eight of which were in the league as Exeter gained automatic promotion finishing in 2nd place.